genuineq/lunar-plugin-shopware/README.md

   1. Capture
       * In Instant mode, the orders are captured automatically
-      * In delayed mode you can capture an order changing the Payment Status of an order to `Paid`
+      * In delayed mode you can press `Capture` button from Order details page, Lunar Payment tab.
   2. Refund
-      * To refund an order you can change the Payment Status of an order to `Refunded`
+      * To refund an order you can press `Refund` button from Order details page, Lunar Payment tab
   3. Void
-      * To void an order you can change the Payment Status of an order to `Cancelled`
+      * To void an order you can press `Void (cancel)` button from Order details page, Lunar Payment tab

   ## Available features